 We’d also suggest keeping Levitan’s advice in mind: “A lot of people are already getting some vitamin C in their diet,” she says, “so when you look at not exceeding 2,000 mg, you should look at your total intake and not just what you’re getting in the supplement.”

-The word “scurvy” makes us think of pirates, but it’s no laughing matter.
-The disease is the result of a severe vitamin C deficiency, with symptoms that include swollen and bleeding gums, teeth that loosen or fall out, severe joint pain, fatigue, and shortness of breath.
+Yes.
+The disease “scurvy” is the result of a severe vitamin C deficiency, with symptoms that include swollen and bleeding gums, teeth that loosen or fall out, severe joint pain, fatigue, and shortness of breath.

 Vitamin C helps make collagen, which in turn helps your body produce strong connective tissues and heal wounds.
 You might have a minor vitamin C deficiency if you have bleeding gums, feelings of lethargy, cracked nails, brittle hair, skin that's easily bruised, or experience muscle or joint pain.

 Which is better: natural ascorbic acid, synthetic ascorbic acid, or mineral ascorbates?